What is Turnaround Investing?

 Management's Turnaround Plan

 This is where you are going to want to spend most of your time.
-In order to decide if a company has a chance of making it through a turnaround.
-You first have to make sure the plan makes sense!
+To decide if a company has a chance of making it through a turnaround.
+First you must make sure the plan makes sense!
 Here are a few things that I do/look at to make decisions around this.

 When to Sell a Turnaround Investment